nanakoohashi/Statistics/Theory.md

 ### Ranking
 Orders the data such that for any two data points, one is greater than, less than, or equal to the other.
 - *Ex: Given 3 data points 80, 75, and 99, a possible ranking is 1: 75, 2: 80, 3: 99.
 Ranking data can provide new insights into a sample population.
 Ranking data from two different randomly selected populations is the basis for some nonparametric statistical tests.*
-Statistical tests based on rank remove the necessity of assumptions of a normal distribution from the analysis of data.
+- Statistical tests based on rank remove the necessity of assumptions of a normal distribution from the analysis of data.
 These methods:
   - Are less powerful than the other nonparametric methods.
   - Are useful in cases where assumptions about the distribution are clearly not possible.
     - Distribution not normal (e.g. skewed or large outliers)
     - Already ranked
   - Remove information, such as the exact values of the data points.
   - Simplify the remaining analysis.
+### Wilcoxon rank-sum test
+- Can be performed using ranked data.
+- Ignores the values of the original data and compares the sum of the two groups' ranks.
+- The test statistic for the Wilcoxon rank-sum test, W, is the minimum of the sum of the ranks for each group.
+  - *Ex: The sum of the ranks for the placebo group is 18.5, while the sum of the ranks for the painkiller group is 36.5.
+The test statistic is given by the smaller sum, so W = 18.5.*
+- **Assumptions**:
+  1. The two groups come from similar distributions.
+  2. The two sets of data are independent.
+### Kruskal-Wallis Test